SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

   -> let someCharacter: Character = "z"
   -> switch someCharacter {
         case "a":
-           print("The first letter of the alphabet")
+           print("The first letter of the Latin alphabet") case "z":
-        case "z":
-           print("The last letter of the alphabet")
+           print("The last letter of the Latin alphabet")
         default:
            print("Some other character")
      }
-  <- The last letter of the alphabet
+  <- The last letter of the Latin alphabet
   ```
 -->